 - Smell/gunk on street

 311 data is an integral part of the Fix-It Team process.
 Nearly all concerns that Fix-It is able to address are monitored through 311 reporting.
 To learn more about 311, visit sf311.org or download the app.

 The Fix-It Team’s work is focused within 45 neighborhood “zones” throughout San Francisco.
 Zones were identified through a process that included community surveys and data analysis that highlighted areas in need areas of cleanliness and safety interventions.View Fix-It Zones

 Contact the Fix-It Team

 The Fix-It Team partners with residents and city agencies to implement action plans established in each of the Fix-It Zones.
 The Team values first-hand experience and strong community relationships, which is why they spend a great deal of time within the Fix-It Zones meeting with residents, hosting neighborhood walks and organizing community clean-ups.
-Collectively, the Team’s background includes Public Works, 311, Planning and the Office of Economic and Workforce Development.
+Collectively, the Team’s background includes Public Works, 311, the Supervisor's Office, Non-Profit and Public Sector experience.